polleverywhere/phantom-cluster-webfonts/README.md

 #### Properties

-* `queue`: Contains the queue of unprocessed requests.
+* `itemsQueue`: Contains the queue of unprocessed requests.
-* `clientsQueue`: Contains the queue of clients waiting to work on requests.
+* `workersQueue`: Contains the queue of workers waiting to work on requests.

-### PhantomQueuedClusterClient
+### PhantomQueuedClusterWorker

-This extends `PhantomClusterClient`, so it includes all of their methods/events/properties.
+This extends `PhantomClusterWorker`, so it includes all of their methods/events/properties.

 #### Events